This is your website hosted on shared web server. Let’s wait and read the article until its completely loaded 😀

 What is Cloudways?
 Haven’t heard!

 In simple terms, Cloudways is a managed cloud hosting platform through which you can launch PHP / Laravel servers and applications with 1-click installation feature on popular cloud infrastructure service providers like DigitalOcean, Linode, Vultr, AWS and GCE.
 You can handle the server settings, monitoring, security and performance options on Cloudways managed hosting platform with few clicks.
-The Cloudways servers come pre-installed with Git, Composer, Supervisord, PHP-FPM, Redis, Memcached, etc. so you don’t need to pick up commands and run in SSH.
+The Cloudways servers come pre-installed with Git, Composer, Supervisord, PHP-FPM, Redis, PHP debugging tools, Memcached, etc. so you don’t need to pick up commands and run in SSH.

 Cloudways also provides you easy server and application management options like, DNS Management, MySQL migration, SSL certificates, SMTP, Server Cloning and Transfer, Team Collaborations, Staging Environments for developers and lots of other features.
 Sounds good?